Pregnancy: are ultrasounds dangerous for the baby?

-There are 3 types of ultrasounds:
+There are 3 types of ultrasound:

 Are 3D and 4D ultrasound scanners dangerous for the baby's health?

-Do repeated ultrasounds promote regurgitation in newborns?
+Do repeated ultrasounds encourage regurgitation in newborns?

 3 comments